 Opportunities may exist to obtain additional funding from external organisations.
 Consult with your supervisor for more information.

-The Faculty provides up to $10,000 for workshops, training, transcript services or colloquium and conference attendance.
-These funds are for essential research costs, and candidates should contact the Faculty HDR team (email@example.com) to apply.
+The School provides up to $10,000 for workshops, training, transcript services or colloquium and conference attendance.
+These funds are for essential research costs, and candidates should contact the School HDR team (firstname.lastname@example.org) to apply.